tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 }
 ```

 This approach has the advantage of not requiring as much processing on the light
 client side in the event that an attack happens.
 Although, this is not a significant
 difference as the light client would in any case have to validate all the headers
 from both witness and primary.
 Using traces would consume a large amount of bandwidth
-and adds a ddos vector to the full node.
+and adds a DDOS vector to the full node.

 ## Decision

 The light client will be divided into two components: a `Verifier` (either sequential or
-bisection) and a `Detector` (see [Informal's Detector](https://github.com/informalsystems/tendermint-rs/blob/master/docs/spec/lightclient/detection/detection.md))
+skipping) and a `Detector` (see [Informal's Detector](https://github.com/informalsystems/tendermint-rs/blob/master/docs/spec/lightclient/detection/detection.md))
 .
 The detector will take the trace of headers from the primary and check it against all
 witnesses.
 For a witness with a diverging header, the detector will first verify the header
 by bisecting through all the heights defined by the trace that the primary provided.
 If valid,
 the light client will trawl through both traces and find the point of bifurcation where it
 can proceed to extract any evidence (as is discussed in detail later).

 Upon successfully detecting the evidence, the light client will send it to both primary and
 witness before halting.
 It will not send evidence to other peers nor continue to verify the